ngcolombia/medellin/CHECKLIST.md

     - 😇 Content should be kept neutral, non-violent, non-sexual, etc.
     - 😉 Talks should keep a balance between presenting information and diving deep into it, the former allows keeping the audience interested and the second challenges them to read further.
     - 😊 Complex or specific scenarios should be discussed offline.

+### Workshops

+- 📁 Create a document with environmental setup so all (not really, but at least most) of the attendees come with all the tools installed and ready.
+- ⌨ Create a repository that holds all the code that will be written during the workshop.
+Creating branches to denote every step makes it easier for the attendees to fully understand the differences between steps.
+Use numbers to name the branches.
+- 👨‍👩‍👧‍👦 Ask members of the community for help prior to the workshop.
+The should serve as assistants when any of the attendees is stuck in the process.
+They should be contacted at least two weeks before the event, so they can study the contents and be ready to help.

 ## During the event